 Make Your Bottom Lashes More Visible

-To define models’ eyes, makeup artist Gato tightlined the upper and lower waterlines with Maybelline's Eyestudio Lasting Drama Waterproof Gel Pencil ($9) and applied mascara to just the top lashes.
+To define models’ eyes, makeup artist Gato tight-lined the upper and lower waterlines with Maybelline's Eyestudio Gel Pencil Eyeliner and applied mascara to just the top lashes.
 Then, he removed the black liner from the lower waterline with a Q-tip.
 "This technique makes the bottom lashes look more dramatic and visible," he says.

 For a More Natural Highlight

-Celebrity makeup artist Laura Parsons used Maybelline's Baby Lips Moisturizing Lip Balm in Quenched ($3) to highlight the tops of the models' cheekbones, brow bones, and inner corners of eyes at Carolina Herrera.
-"Unlike shimmery powders," she says, "this allows skin to shine through.
-For models with fair complexions, she layered on Baby Lips Glow Balm in My Pink ($3), and those with darker skin tones used Color Sensational Shine Compulsion Lipstick ($8) in Chocolate Lust, Spicy Sangria, or Taupe Seduction.
+Celebrity makeup artist Laura Parsons used Maybelline's Baby Lips lip balm to highlight the tops of the models' cheekbones, brow bones, and inner corners of eyes at Carolina Herrera.
+"Unlike shimmery powders," she says, "this allows the skin to shine through.
+For models with fair complexions, she layered on Baby Lips Glow Balm in My Pink, and those with darker skin tones used Maybelline's Color Sensational Shine Compulsion Lipstick ($8) in Chocolate Lust, Spicy Sangria, or Taupe Seduction.

 To Create the Perfect Soft Flush

-"For a soft flush," makeup artist Bimpe Onakoya says, "apply Color Sensational Shine Compulsion Lipstick in Scarlet ($8) to the apples of the cheeks and blend."
+"For a soft flush," makeup artist Bimpe Onakoya says, "apply Maybelline's Color Sensational lipstick in Scarlet to the apples of the cheeks and blend."